ZieIony/Carbon/CONTRIBUTING.md

  - Add stacktrace.
  - Add a sample code used to reproduce the issue.

 Of course not always you'll be able to get all of those information.
-Sometimes it's not neccessary.
+Sometimes it's not necessary.
 In all other cases try to be precise and provide as much info as possible.

 ### Feature requests